mithunpaul08/mean-teacher/pytorch/README.md

 To reproduce the ImageNet results of the paper run `python -m experiments.imagenet_valid` using 10 GPUs.

 # FAQ :
-### these are questions I had when i was trying to load the mean teacher project.
-Noting it down for myself
-and for the sake of others who might end up using this code.
+*These are questions I had when i was trying to load the mean teacher project.
+Noting it down for myself and for the sake of others who might end up using this code.*

-Qn) What does transform() do?
+#### Qn) What does transform() do?

 Ans: `transform` decides what kind of noise you want to add.
 For example the class `NECDataset` internally calls the function ontonotes() in the file